schott12521/compose-cupertino/README.md

 # Usage

-This package is updated to both MavenCentral and GitHub Packages.
+This package is published to Maven Packages: // TODO include link

 Depend on the [latest version](https://github.com/schott12521/compose-cupertino/releases) by declaring this in libs.versions.toml: